 Policing & mental health, wellness of law enforcement officers, crime & place, social processes & digital data, health inequality

 Yi-Fang Lu is a doctoral candidate in the Department of Criminology, Law and Society.
 She is a Graduate Research Assistant under the supervision of Drs.
 Sue-Ming Yang and Yasemin Irvin-Erickson.
 She received her M.A. degree in Criminology from National Taipei University and her B.S. degree in Psychology from National Taiwan University in Taiwan.
-Her research interests include policing and mental health, mental health of law enforcement officers, and crime/health and place.
+Her research interests include policing and mental health, officer wellness, and crime/health and place.

 The Impact of Covid-19 on Victimization Risk and Service Needs for Domestic Violence Victims and Survivors, National Science Foundation